jchen321/geosnap4ed-1/data/notes.md

     Program year charges<br>

-- College Scorecard
+- College Scorecard<br>
     *Maintained by the Department of Education, the College Scorecard contains data on costs, completion, financial aid, debt, repayment, and earnings for all degree-granting institutions.*

-- National Historical Geographic Information System *Provided through IPUMS, the National Historical Geographic Information System contains population, housing, agriculture, and economic data for all census geographies from 1790 through the present.*
+- National Historical Geographic Information System<br>
+    *Provided through IPUMS, the National Historical Geographic Information System contains population, housing, agriculture, and economic data for all census geographies from 1790 through the present.*

-- Federal Student Aid
+- Federal Student Aid<br>
     *The US Department of Education's Office of Federal Student Aid provides data about federal financial assistance programs, including student aid data (Title IV loans, grants, and campus-based programs), and financial responsibility